-For query point sets, we generated a list of 100000 randomly sampled points from inside each of the datasets; for each query point p, we require that segments are hit by vertical rays emanating from p in both the positive and negative y-directions.
+For query point sets, we generated a list of 100000 randomly sampled points from inside each of the datasets; for each query point p, we made sure that segments are hit by vertical rays emanating from p in both the positive and negative y-directions.

-3.3 Experimental setup
+3.3 Experimental Setup

 We ran our experiments on an Intel PIII - 500MHz machine running FreeBSD 4.5.
 All code and data resided on a local 10000 RPM 36GB SCSI disk.
 The disk block size was 8KB, so each leaf of the persistent B-tree could store 290 elements and each internal node (also containing references) 225 elements.
 In the root B-tree, each leaf could hold 510 elements and each internal node 681 elements.
-The grid method bucket index has N/256 entries of 16 bytes each.
-We limited the RAM of the machine to 128 MB and, since the OS was observed to use 60 MB, we limited the amount of memory available to TPIE to 12 MB.
-Constraining the memory provides insight into how the structures would perform if the system had more total memory but was under heavy load.
+The grid method bucket index had N/256 entries of 16 bytes each.

+We were interested in investigating the I/O performance when the data sets are much larger than the available internal memory.
+Because extremely large data sets are not readily available and would prohibit extensive testing, we limited the RAM of the machine to 128 MB and, since the OS was observed to use 60 MB, we limited the amount of memory available to TPIE to 12 MB.
+Constraining the memory also provides insight into how the structures would perform if the system had more total memory but was under heavy load.